 -WWII Front seam shell (no choice of makers or heat treatment batch numbers)

 -New, ATF repro liner chinstrap

 We DO NOT offer a choice of markings or makers on steel pots or liners.
 These are rebuilt front seam pots and US military liners, and we choose them by condition, not markings.
 Ever since the M-1 Helmet book came out, people have been going insane screaming for "correct" heat treatment batch numbers on these pots.
 New information shows that the batch number nonsense to be just that- they were inventory numbers, and are not sequential as the author of the book assumed.
 (Yes, there will probably be a new book written in the next year or so to drive everyone into a new frenzy.)
 These are not original fixed bale pots.
 They ARE original front seams- but that is all we guarantee.

 These helmets and liners are NOT new.

-We cannot guarantee these to be completely free of dings, small cracks, scratches, or a rough spots.
+We cannot guarantee these to be completely free of dings, small cracks, scratches, or rough spots.

 All U.S. helmets are assembled using military surplus steel pots and liners.
-These are 40-60 years old.
-Most are not mint, flawless, stored in a shock-proof-vault-just-for-u.
-Although we repaint and refurbish them, some evidence of their past use or wear is likely.
-If you live in a perfect blemish-free militaria fantasy land, these will hurt your little feelings.
-They are in good to very good shape, but not 110% flawless.
+These are 50-70 years old.
+They are not mint, flawless, stored in a shock-proof-vault-just-for-u.
+Although we repaint and refurbish them, some evidence of their past use or wear is certain.
+Small dents, dings or stress cracks are the norm.
+They are in good to very good shape, but not flawless.

 US Helmet "Sizes"